ENCCS/julia-for-hpda/content/linear-algebra.rst

 .. exercise:: Check Gram-Schmidt

-   Write a check for your Gram-Schimdt program that the output consists of orhogonal vectors.
+   Write a check for your Gram-Schimdt program that the output consists of orthonormal vectors.
 Also, for linearly independent input vectors, check that the spans of input and output are the same.

    .. solution:: Quick and dirty suggestion